michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 7. Hath (another the gift) of ministry? (let him be employed) in his ministry; he who is a teacher, (let him labour) in his teaching;

-8. he who is an exhorter, in his exhorting; as he who giveth, (let him give with simplicity;) and he who presideth,Lit. " standeth at the head." (let it be) with diligence; and he who (is engaged in works) of mercy, with cheerfulness.
+8. he who is an exhorter, in his exhorting; as he who giveth, (let him give with simplicity;) and he who presideth,

 9. And let not your love be guileful; abhor things evil, cleave to the good.